Pramila Jayapal

-Pramila Jayapal (Note: /prəˈmɪlə ˈdʒaɪəpɑːl/ prə-MILL-ə-_-JY-ə-pahl) (born September 21, 1965) is an American politician serving as the U.S. representative from since 2017.
+Pramila Jayapal (Note: Pronounced /prəˈmɪlə ˈdʒaɪəpɑːl/ prə-MIL-ə-_-JY-ə-pahl.) (born September 21, 1965) is an American politician serving as the U.S. representative from since 2017.
 A member of the Democratic Party, she represents most of Seattle, as well as some suburban areas of King County.
 Jayapal represented the 37th legislative district in the Washington State Senate from 2015 to 2017.
 She is the first Indian American woman to serve in the U.S. House of Representatives.
 The district's first female member of Congress, she is also the first Asian American to represent Washington at the federal level.

 Before entering electoral politics, Jayapal was a Seattle-based civil rights activist, serving until 2012 as the executive director of OneAmerica, an immigrant advocacy group.
 She founded the organization, originally called Hate Free Zone, after the September 11 attacks.
 Jayapal co-chaired the Congressional Progressive Caucus from 2019 to 2021, followed by a term serving as Chair from 2021 to 2025.
 She serves on both the Judiciary Committee and Budget Committee.

 Early life and education

-Jayapal was born into a Malayali Nair family in Chennai, India, to Maya Jayapal, a writer, and Jayapal Menon, a marketing professional.
+Jayapal was born on September 21, 1965, into a Malayali Nair family in Chennai, India, to Maya Jayapal (née Menon), a writer, and Muduvangad Puthanveetil Jayapal, a marketing professional.
 She spent most of her childhood in Indonesia and Singapore.
 She can speak Hindi but does not speak Malayalam fluently.
 Jayapal attended Jakarta Intercultural School.
-She immigrated to the U.S. in 1982, at age 16, to attend college.
+She came to the U.S. in 1982, at age 16, to attend college.
 She earned a Bachelor of Arts degree from Georgetown University and a Master of Business Administration from the Kellogg School of Management at Northwestern University.

 After graduating from college, Jayapal worked for PaineWebber as a financial analyst.
 At PaineWebber, she began to work on development projects from Chicago to Thailand.
 Later, she briefly worked in sales and marketing for a medical company before moving into the public sector in 1991.